taocpp/taopq/doc/Binary-Data.md

 In PostgreSQL strings are a sequence of bytes that is valid in a given encoding.
 One or more bytes can represent individual characters or code points.
-This means that not all sequences of bytes are a valid string and can therefore not be generally represented by PostgreSQL as a string.
+This means that not all sequences of bytes are a valid string and therefore binary data can generally not be represented by PostgreSQL as a string.

 Binary data is different from strings, as binary data is a collection of an arbitrary sequence of bytes.
 Any byte is treated independently of its surrounding bytes and can have any value, including '\0'.